 This Chocolate Almond Chip Ice Cream is rich and loaded with the healthy crunch of nuts and chocolate chips–delicious clean-eating at its best.
 It’s sure to please and is much cheaper than store bought dairy free ice cream.

 Plus, as an added bonus, it works for almost any special diet since it’s dairy-free with vegan, paleo, low carb, & AIP options.

-Here is another dairy-free ice cream recipe for Chocolate Almond Chip Ice Cream that will surely satisfy your sweet tooth!
+Here is another dairy-free ice cream recipe that will surely satisfy your sweet tooth!

 I mentioned in my post on Mint Chocolate Chip Coconut Milk Ice Cream that I never could make up my mind about which flavor to get whenever we went out for ice cream.